-The property at 73rd Avenue and Lowell Boulevard is currently in environmental restoration and site prep for redevelopment for low-tomoderate income senior housing.
+The property at 73rd Avenue and Lowell Boulevard is currently in environmental assessment to determine the needed activities for site prep for redevelopment for low-to-moderate income senior housing.
 The development partner, CRHDC has hired an architect and is working with the City to assemble the application for a zoning amendment and complete the Environmental Review for sign off with HUD through the NEPA Part 58 process.

-The property at 7225 Bradburn that was originally purchased to facilitate a road re-alignment project has been proposed for development of four "for sale" affordable homes.
-It is undergoing environmental clean up and site prep for development by the endof 2019.
+The property at 7225 Bradburn that was originally purchased to facilitate a road re-alignment project is being evaluated for the development of four, "for sale" affordable homes.
+It is undergoing environmental clean up and site prep for development by the end of 2019.
+The City is in conversation with Habitat for Humanity as the potential developer of the site.
+Habitat has determine dthat they would be able to construct two duplex structures offering 4 "for sale" homes for families earning up to 80% AMI.

-The City recently provided a parcel of land at 96th Avenue and Federal Boulevard to the Urban Land Conservancy for use in the development of a community land trust (CLT) to build 55 units of "for sale" townhouses to be made available to families qualifying between 80 and 120% AMI.
+And finally, the City provided a parcel of land at 96th Avenue and Federal Boulevard to the Urban Land Conservancy (ULC) for use as a community land trust (CLT) to build 55 units of "for sale" townhouses to be made available to purchasers qualifying between 80 and 120% AMI.
+The land was procured by the City after the previous developer was unable to complete a townhouse development and the property sat vacant for a number of years.
+ULC is working with Thrive Home Builders and are currently taking their proposal through the City's land use planning application process.

 2019 is the final year of the City's five-Year Consolidated Plan (Con Plan) and the City is beginning the data update to describe current housing needs and the Analysis of Impediments to Affordable Housing (AI) to prepare for the development of the next Con Plan.
-Concommitantly, the

-City anticipates that the work to develop affordable housing on the HUD-funded properties located in the qualified area will be in process through 2021, and thus we plan to have an overlap in completion of work initiated in the 2015 Con Plan as we move forward on the next cycle of Con Plan projects.
+Concommitantly, the City anticipates that the work to develop affordable housing on the HUD-funded properties located in the qualified area will be in process through 2021, and thus we plan to have an overlap in completion of work initiated in the 2015 Con Plan as we move forward on the next cycle of Con Plan projects.